stellar/stellar-cli/README.md

 ```

 ## Autocomplete
-The Stellar CLI supports some basic autocompletion.
-To set up autocomplete, run
-the following commands:
+The Stellar CLI supports some autocompletion.
+To set up, run the following commands:

 ```
 stellar completion --shell <SHELL>